Wau, South Sudan: Geography and climate

-Like other parts of South Sudan and the East Sudanian savanna, Wau has a tropical savanna climate (Köppen Aw), with a wet season and a dry season and the temperature being hot year-round.
+Like other parts of South Sudan and the East Sudanian savanna, Wau has a tropical savanna climate (Köppen Aw), with a wet season and a dry season, and the temperature is hot year-round.
 The average annual mean temperature is 27.8 C, the average annual high temperature is 34.7 C, and the average annual low temperature is 20.9 C. The hottest time of year is from March to May, just before the wet season starts.
 March is the hottest month, having the highest average high at 38.1 C and the highest mean at 30.4 C. April has the highest average low at 23.8 C. August and July have the lowest average high at 31.4 C, with August having the lowest mean at 26.2 C. December has the lowest average low at 17.9 C.

 Wau receives 1074.5 mm of rain over 102.4 precipitation days, with a distinct wet and dry season like most tropical savanna climates.
 Almost no rain falls from November to March.
 August, the wettest month, receives 192.3 mm of rainfall on average.
 September has 23.7 precipitation days, which is the most of any month.
 Humidity is much higher in the wet season than in the dry season, with February having a humidity of just 26% and August having a humidity of 77%.
 Wau receives 2777 hours of sunshine annually on average, with the sunshine being distributed fairly evenly across the year, although it is lower during the wet season.
 December receives the most sunshine, while July receives the least.